 Lofton, 358 F.3d at 325.
-Unlike the Eleventh Circuit in Lofton, the District Court failed to recognize the "politically driven hypotheses" in Plaintiffs' faculty-lounge evidence.
+Like the Eleventh Circuit in Lofton, this Court should reject the "politically driven hypotheses" in Plaintiffs' faculty-lounge evidence.

 Unfortunately for Plaintiffs, this type of "courtroom fact-finding" has no place in rational-basis cases.
 F.C.C. v.
 Beach Communications, Inc., 508 U.S. 307, 315 (1993).
-The types of relationships that Plaintiffs seek to prove are equal to husband-wife marriage are incredibly new.
+The types of relationships that Plaintiffs seek to prove equal to husband-wife marriage are incredibly new.
 No one knows how the children raised in these relationships will perform as adults and as parents.
 Those data simply do not exist yet.
 Since Plaintiffs cannot support their claims, this Court must defer to the Legislature and the People.